kanikadchopra/proj_plots/README.md

     Params:
         x: x is a nx2 vector

+    Returns:
-    Returns the output of x'Ax - 2b'x
+        The output of x'Ax - 2b'x
     '''
     # Transpose the x vector so it is 2xn where n is 2 * number of data points
     x = x.T